-National Children's Day UK 2015 will be all about 'The Science and Magic of Play' and we are now actively looking for sponsors.
+National Children's Day UK 2015 will be all about 'The Science and Magic of Play' and we are now actively looking for partners and sponsors.

-Play is so important to optimal child development that it has been recognized by the United Nations High Commission for Human Rights as a right of every child (Article 31).
-It is vital for the enjoyment of childhood as well as children's social, emotional, intellectual and physical development.
+Play is so important to optimal child development that it has been recognised by the United Nations High Commission for Human Rights as a right of every child (Article 31).
+It is vital for the enjoyment of childhood as well as children's physical, social, cognitive, emotional and spiritual development.

 The 2004 review Getting Serious About Play, on which the Big Lottery Fund Play Programme was based, states that: “Play means what children and young people do when they follow their own ideas and interests, in their own way and for their own reasons.”
 It is therefore all about children's natural creativity and being able to do things without needing to focus on specific, pre-determined outcomes."